unicode-org/message-format-wg/spec/syntax.md

 In the ABNF, _text_ is represented by non-empty sequences of `simple-start-char`, `text-char`, `escaped-char`, and `s`.
-The first of these is used at the start of a _simple message_, and matches `text-char` except for not allowing U+002E FULL STOP `.`.
+The production `simple-start-char` represents the first non-whitespace in a _simple message_ and matches `text-char` except for not allowing U+002E FULL STOP `.`.
 The ABNF uses `content-char` as a shared base for _text_ and _quoted literal_ characters.